KEGANCP/Surfs_Up/README.md

 </p>

 ### Project Summary
 This analysis provided a good outlook, and helped confirm Oahu as a prime candidate for the Surf n Shake venture.
-Considering the investment required to make this a reality and what is at stake, I would recommend further research before making a final decision.
+However, considering the investment required to make this a reality, I would recommend further research before making a final decision.
 I would recommend adding percipitation in a similar breakdown for June and December.
 I would also recommend adding additional stations in our data and research for a wider range of data.
-It would also be a good idea to compare several years of this data to ensure the trend holds true through-out.
+It would also be beneficial to compare several years of this data to ensure the trend holds true through-out.